 |

-Westinghouse 12AT7 that tests pretty bad.
+Westinghouse 12AT7 that tested poorly.
 When it was cut

-open, the getter did the same thing, but you can see that it
+open the getter got all it could get, and you can see that it

 has turned a foggy gray.
 Why is this one gray?
-There were
+Barium is

 |